K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 ````
 ※Caution: If Windows first uploads a build pack to the git repository, the executable properties of detect, compile, and release scripts that exist in the "bin" directory may be lost.
 In this case, the buildpack cannot be executed on the platform, resulting in an error.
-Therefore, additional work may be needed to assign execution properties to each script and apply them to the git repository of Linux environment.
+Therefore, additional work may be needed to assign execution properties to each script and apply them to the git repository of the Linux environment.

 [^1]: Application Manifests,[***http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html***](http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html)

 [^2]: YAML Ain’t Markup Language, [***http://www.yaml.org***](http://www.yaml.org),[***http://ko.wikipedia.org/wiki/YAML***](http://ko.wikipedia.org/wiki/YAML)

-[^3]: The container shares and uses resources (CPU, Memory, Block I/O, Network etc.) of the host operating system.
+[^3]: The container shares and uses resources (CPU, Memory, Block I/O, Network, etc.) of the host operating system.

 [^4]: Ruby's third-party libraries are called gem and can be managed by a package manager called RubyGems.